auth0/auth0-cordova/MIGRATION_GUIDE.md

 ## Using Ionic?

-If your app is using Ionic, you can remove `@auth0/cordova` and follow our Ionic Quickstarts to integrate with our framework-specific wrappers.
+If your app is using Ionic, you can remove `@auth0/cordova` and use one of the following framework-specific Ionic quickstarts and sample apps to integrate Auth0 into your app:

 ### React